What Are Salmon?

 This mix of poultry and fish provides a satisfactory proportion of high-quality protein and fat.
 As with almost all the formulas in this article, the level of the Omega Fatty Acids is well above average and is sufficient to provide a range of health benefits.

 Sweet Potatoes are not the only vegetable ingredient present as Peas and Chickpeas are also present.
 This mix is typical of modern dry dog food.

-Zignature is a market leader in the Limited Ingredient space and produces a number of formulas that could be classified as novel meat formulas.
+Zignature is a market leader in the Limited Ingredient space and produces several formulas that could be classified as novel meat formulas.
 The most well known of these is their Kangaroo Formula, which was the first Kangaroo based dog food recipe to become popular.

 While Zignature has some other unusual or uncommon meat or fish ingredients based formulas, such as Goat or Guinea Fowl, they also stock some more common ingredients.
 Examples include Pork, Lamb, Turkey, and Salmon.

 The Salmon formula uses the same mold as its sister recipes.
 A mix of Salmon and Salmon Meal are the only fish ingredients present and supply the bulk of the formulas protein and fat.

 These fish ingredients are combined with a mix of legumes, including Chickpeas and Peas.
 Sadly the formula also uses Pea Flour, which is a vegetable by-product.
 Pea Flour is considered inferior to whole Peas.

 Nature’s Logic is a brand that many consumers are unfamiliar with but their popularity is rising, and their recipes plug an essential gap in the premium and hypoallergenic dog food market.